Skip to content

 Add a Contract

 A good place to start with the Tenderly dashboard is to add a deployed smart contract.
-Once you've added a contract, you'll be able to create transaction simulations and forks, use the debugger, set up monitoring and alerts, and more.
+Once you've added a contract, you'll be able to create transaction simulations and Virtual TestNets, use the debugger, set up monitoring and alerts, and more.

 1. Enter the contract address

-4. (Optional) You can toggle the Add more slider to on if you'd like to add additional contracts.
-This will allow you to add more contracts after the initial contract has been added
+4. (Optional) Toggle the Add more slider to add additional contracts after the initial one

-5. Finally to add the contract to the dashboard, click Add contract
+5. Finally, to add the contract to the dashboard, click Save

 Add a contract